-Intensity figure = Metric numerator (Gross global combined Scope 1 and 2 emissions) Metric denominator: Unit total revenue Scope 2 figure used % change from previous year Direction of change from previous year Reason for change 0.000293618 metric tonnes CO2e 1273203222 Location- based 46.3 Decrease The primary reason for the decrease in the intensity factor resulted from a 74.9% increase in revenue, due to the additional properties added to our boundary in 2015.
-The secondary reason for the decrease in the intensity factor was a decrease in Scope 1 and 2 emissions by 6.1%, which was due to emission reduction activities.
+Intensit figure : ' dional compined Metric denominator: Unit total revenue Scope 2 figure used % change from previous year Direction of change from previous year Reason for change 0.000254 35 metric tonnes CO2e 1415949002 Location- based 1.4 Decrease The primary reason for the decrease in the intensity factor resulted from a 11.2% increase in revenue, due to changes in our boundary building mix in 2016.
+The secondary reason for the decrease in the intensity factor was a decrease in Scope 1 and 2 emissions by 4.1%, which was due mostly to emission reduction activities.